U.S. says China's fishing curbs 'provocative and potentially dangerous'

 Hainan officials were not immediately available to comment, but Foreign Ministry spokeswoman Hua Chunying said regulating the use of China's marine resources was a normal practice.

+"I think Hainan put it out to tell relevant countries we have such a regulation, but how we practice it depends on how bilateral relations are," Shi said.

+"If ties are good, the regulation may be loose.
+If not, we will practice it strictly, which means that you have to get approval from us before entering."

-(Additional reporting by Manuel Mogato in Manila; Sui-Lee Wee, Huang Yan and Megha Rajagopalan in Beijing; and Nguyen Phuong Linh and Ho Binh Minh in Hanoi.
-Editing by Peter Cooney, David Gregorio and Dean Yates)
+China's ties with the Philippines have been especially frosty over the South China Sea.
+(Reporting by David Brunnstrom; additional reporting by Manuel Mogato in Manila and Sui-Lee Wee, Huang Yan and Megha Rajagopalan in Beijing; Editing by Peter Cooney and David Gregorio)